7wikd/Draw-OpenCV/README.md

 # Draw-OpenCV

-- A fun, basic project written in Python.
-- Tries to follow pen and create lines
+- An attempt to create an on-screen writing tool, that makes use of coloured pens detected by user's webcam.

 ### Features
 - Uses OpenCV